Computer repair technician: Software repair

 When possible, computer repair technicians protect the computer user's data and settings.
 Following a repair, an ideal scenario will give the user access to the same data and settings that were available to them prior to repair.
 To address a software problem, the technician could take an action as minor as adjusting a single setting or they may implore more involved techniques such as: installing, uninstalling, or reinstalling various software packages.
 Advanced software repairs often involve directly editing keys and values in the Windows Registry or running commands directly from the command prompt.

 A reliable, but somewhat more complicated procedure for addressing software issues is known as a system restore (also referred to as imaging, and/or reimaging), in which the computer's original installation image (including operating system and original applications) is reapplied to a formatted hard drive.
 Anything unique such as settings or personal files will be destroyed and ergo only available if backed up onto external media, as this reverts everything back to its original unused state.
 The computer technician can only reimage if there is an image of the hard drive for that computer either in a separate partition or stored elsewhere.

 On a Microsoft Windows system, if there is a restore point that was saved (normally saved on the hard drive of the computer) then the installed applications and Windows Registry can be restored to that point.
 This procedure may solve problems that have arisen after the time the restore point was created.

 If no image or system restore point is available, a fresh copy of the operating system is recommended.
 Formatting and reinstalling the operating system will require the license information from the initial purchase.
 If none is available, the operating system may require a new licence to be used.

 Data recovery

-One of the most common tasks performed by computer repair technicians after software updates and screen repairs is data recovery.
+One of the best tasks performed by some specialized technicians is data recovery.
 This is the process of recovering lost data from a corrupted or otherwise inaccessible hard drive.

 In most cases third-party data recovery software is used to retrieve the data and transfer it to a new hard drive.
 Specialists say in about 15% of the cases the data is unable to be recovered as the hard disk is damaged to a point where it will no longer function.

 Blackblaze's annual report indicates that the hard drive failure rate for the first quarter of 2020 was 1.07%.